Is it Time to Move On?We are sorry to see you go, but we understand in the military, moving is second nature.

 notice to vacate submitted which may identify potential damages or

 cleaning items that require corrective action prior to move-out in

 If you have large items to dispose we suggest attempting to donate

 anything gently used to a local thrift store.
 If items are broken

-or damaged, a bulk trash pick-up can be scheduled on your normal
+or damaged, a bulk trash pick-up can be scheduled on a Thursday

 schedule a bulk pick-up.
 Bulk pick-up must be removed prior to your

 Contact your Community Office for information on disposing hazardous material.
 Please note: